lancenacabuan/shared/README.md

-# Brugada Type 1: Best Diet and Safe Physical Activity Guide
+# Brugada Type 1: Diet and Safe Activity Guide

-Living with **Brugada Type 1** means making careful lifestyle choices to support heart health.
-While medical treatment is essential, both a healthy diet and safe physical activity play vital roles in managing your condition.
+Living with **Brugada Type 1** requires mindful lifestyle choices to support heart health.
+While medical treatment is essential, a heart-healthy diet and safe physical activity play a key role in managing the condition.

-This guide covers a **heart-friendly diet** and offers **dos and don’ts for physical activity** to help you stay active while minimizing risks.
+This guide outlines a **heart-friendly diet** and provides **safe activity tips** to help you stay active while reducing risk.

-## **Understanding Brugada Type 1**
+## **What is Brugada Type 1?**

-**Brugada Type 1** is a heart condition that disrupts the electrical signals in your heart, increasing the risk of irregular heartbeats (arrhythmias).
-With proper management—through medication, diet, and exercise—you can live a full life while reducing the risk of complications.
+**Brugada Type 1** is a heart condition that affects the electrical signals in the heart, increasing the risk of irregular heartbeats (arrhythmias).
+With proper management, including medication, diet, and exercise, you can reduce complications and live a full life.

-## **Key Focus Areas for a Heart-Healthy Diet and Safe Physical Activities**
+## **Focus Areas for a Heart-Healthy Diet and Safe Activities**

-**Electrolyte Balance**<br>
+### **Maintain Electrolyte Balance**

-Maintaining proper electrolyte balance is crucial for heart health.
-Include magnesium-rich foods like leafy greens, nuts, and seeds, along with potassium-rich options such as bananas, avocados, and sweet potatoes.
-Calcium can be sourced from dairy, tofu, and leafy greens.
-Staying hydrated is essential to keeping electrolytes balanced, which helps regulate heart function.
+Proper electrolyte balance is vital for heart health.
+Include magnesium-rich foods like leafy greens, nuts, and seeds, and potassium-rich options like bananas, avocados, and sweet potatoes.
+Dairy, tofu, and leafy greens are great sources of calcium.
+Staying hydrated also helps keep electrolytes balanced for better heart function.

-**Omega-3s for Heart Health**<br>
+### **Omega-3s for Heart Health**

-Omega-3 fatty acids reduce inflammation and support cardiovascular health.
-Fatty fish such as salmon, mackerel, and sardines are excellent sources.
-For plant-based alternatives, include flaxseeds, chia seeds, and walnuts in your diet.
+Omega-3 fatty acids reduce inflammation and support heart health.
+Fatty fish like salmon, mackerel, and sardines are great sources.
+Plant-based options include flaxseeds, chia seeds, and walnuts.

-**Anti-Inflammatory Foods**<br>
+### **Anti-Inflammatory Foods**

-Reducing inflammation is key for heart health.
-Opt for a diet rich in colorful fruits and vegetables, such as berries, leafy greens, and bell peppers.
-Whole grains like brown rice, quinoa, and oats offer additional anti-inflammatory benefits and fiber for a healthier heart.
+A diet rich in colorful fruits and vegetables, like berries, leafy greens, and bell peppers, helps reduce inflammation.
+Whole grains such as brown rice, quinoa, and oats provide fiber and additional anti-inflammatory benefits for heart health.

-**Low Sodium**<br>
+### **Limit Sodium**

-To avoid high blood pressure and other heart risks, limit your sodium intake.
-Avoid processed foods, and instead, use herbs and spices to flavor your meals.
+High sodium intake can lead to high blood pressure and increase heart risks.
+Avoid processed foods and opt for herbs and spices to flavor your meals.

-**Healthy Fats**<br>
+### **Choose Healthy Fats**

-Focus on consuming healthy fats by incorporating olive oil, avocados, and nuts into your diet.
-These should replace unhealthy trans fats commonly found in fried and processed foods.
-Also, limit red meat intake, which is high in saturated fats.
+Incorporate healthy fats like olive oil, avocados, and nuts into your diet, while avoiding unhealthy trans fats found in fried and processed foods.
+Limit red meat, which is high in saturated fats.

-**Avoid Stimulants**<br>
+### **Avoid Stimulants**

-Minimize your consumption of caffeine and alcohol, as these can trigger arrhythmias and negatively affect your heart.
-Moderation or complete avoidance is recommended for heart safety.
+Caffeine and alcohol can trigger arrhythmias, so it's best to minimize or avoid these to protect your heart.

 ## **Safe Physical Activities**

-**Low-Intensity, Steady-State Exercises**<br>
+### **Low-Intensity, Steady-State Exercises**

-Engaging in low-intensity, steady-state exercises such as walking, swimming, light cycling, or yoga helps maintain a stable heart rate and improves overall cardiovascular health.
-These activities are gentle but effective in supporting heart function.
+Activities like walking, swimming, light cycling, or yoga help maintain a steady heart rate and support cardiovascular health.
+These exercises are gentle but effective for heart function.

-**Light Resistance Training**<br>
+### **Light Resistance Training**

-Incorporate light resistance exercises like using light weights or bodyweight exercises (squats, push-ups).
-These help build strength without spiking your heart rate, making them safe for heart conditions like Brugada Type 1.
+Use light weights or bodyweight exercises (e.g., squats, push-ups) to build strength without increasing your heart rate too much, making it safer for Brugada Type 1.

-**Stretching and Flexibility**<br>
+### **Stretching and Flexibility**

-Gentle stretching, Pilates, or tai chi are excellent for improving flexibility and promoting relaxation, reducing tension and stress on your heart.
+Practices like gentle stretching, Pilates, or tai chi improve flexibility, reduce tension, and promote relaxation, easing the strain on your heart.

-**Short, Moderate-Intensity Workouts**<br>
+### **Short, Moderate-Intensity Workouts**

-Short bursts of moderate-intensity exercise, such as brisk walking or light jogging for 20-30 minutes, are beneficial for cardiovascular health without overexerting the heart.
-Always ensure to monitor your heart rate.
+Engage in moderate-intensity exercises like brisk walking or light jogging for 20-30 minutes.
+This supports cardiovascular health without overexerting your heart.
+Be sure to monitor your heart rate.

-**Cool Down After Exercise**<br>
+### **Cool Down After Exercise**

-After exercising, it’s crucial to cool down properly.
-Gradually lowering your heart rate after physical activity helps reduce the risk of arrhythmias.
+Cooling down after exercise is essential to gradually lower your heart rate, helping to prevent arrhythmias.

 ## **Activities to Avoid**

-**High-Intensity Interval Training (HIIT)**<br>
+### **High-Intensity Interval Training (HIIT)**

-HIIT exercises cause rapid heart rate spikes, which can trigger dangerous arrhythmias.
-It's best to avoid workouts with intense, quick bursts of activity.
+HIIT causes rapid spikes in heart rate, which can trigger dangerous arrhythmias.
+Avoid workouts with intense, quick bursts of activity.

-**Endurance Sports**<br>
+### **Endurance Sports**

-Prolonged physical exertion, such as marathon running or triathlons, puts too much strain on the heart, increasing the risk of arrhythmias.
+Prolonged physical exertion, like marathon running or triathlons, can strain the heart and increase the risk of arrhythmias.

-**High-Intensity Team Sports**<br>
+### **High-Intensity Team Sports**

-Sports like soccer or basketball require sudden, intense bursts of movement, which can elevate your heart rate too quickly.
-This may pose a risk for those with Brugada Type 1.
+Sports like soccer or basketball require sudden, intense bursts of movement, which can quickly elevate your heart rate and pose risks.

-**Heavy Weightlifting**<br>
+### **Heavy Weightlifting**

-Lifting very heavy weights can spike your blood pressure and heart rate, increasing the chance of arrhythmias.
-Stick to lighter weights to maintain safety.
+Lifting very heavy weights spikes blood pressure and heart rate, increasing the chance of arrhythmias.
+Stick to lighter weights for safety.

-**Exercising in Excessive Heat**<br>
+### **Exercising in Excessive Heat**

-Heat and dehydration can affect your body’s electrolyte balance, raising the risk of arrhythmias.
-Be cautious when exercising outdoors, especially in hot weather, and stay hydrated.
+Heat and dehydration disrupt electrolyte balance, increasing the risk of arrhythmias.
+Avoid exercising in hot weather, and always stay hydrated.